 Telephone interviews were completed during October and November, 1998, with 301 oncologists and 351 women who have undergone chemotherapy or radiation treatment for any type of cancer within the past two years.

-For more information about the survey, its methodology or a copy, or for more information about Look Good Feel Better, contact Misty Bastian at (202) 331-1770.
+For more information about the survey, its methodology or a copy, or for more information about Look Good Feel Better, feel free to contact us.